candrapwr/IdSiberCoder/README.md

 - High-performance AI models with DeepSeek technology
 - Optimized for coding tasks and technical assistance

+### Google Gemini
+- Google's advanced AI with strong reasoning and coding capabilities
+- Optimized for complex problem-solving and technical assistance

 ## 💡 Pro Tips

 ### Best Practices